Sumedh-Patkar/feature-hunt/README.md

 ## Deployment

-This app has been deployed using Netlify and Heroku.
-Check it out [here!](https://feature-hunt-25.netlify.app/)
+This app has been deployed using Deta Space.
+Check it out [here!](https://featurehunt-1-v6614040.deta.app/feed)

 You can now run and test the project locally and in deployments.
 More info about our deplyments and switching between production and devlopment can be found in our [Wiki](https://github.com/CSC510-Group-25/feature-hunt/wiki/Deployment:-Heroku-and-Netlify)

 ## Contributions to the Project
-Please refer to the [Contributing.md](https://github.com/Ashnayak/feature-hunt/blob/main/CONTRIBUTING.md) if you want to contrbute to the Feature Hunt source code.
+Please refer to the [Contributing.md](https://github.com/NidhayPancholi/feature-hunt/blob/development/CONTRIBUTING.md) if you want to contrbute to the Feature Hunt source code.
 Follow all the guidelines mentioned and raise a pull request for the developers to review before the code goes to the main source code.

 ## Future Scope
 We believe in the ability to add new features in any project (including our own).